General Electric J79: Evolution of the variable stator compressor

-By 1950 General Electric was focussing on supersonic engines with variable stators as a result of design studies which compared them with dual-rotor types.
+By 1950 General Electric was focusing on supersonic engines with variable stators as a result of design studies which compared them with dual-rotor types.
 Based on their past experience at that time, and estimation of the development effort required to prove new technologies, variable stators promised the best way of designing the compressor for the high required pressure ratio of 12:1.
 This pressure ratio was needed to achieve the supersonic performance, subsonic cruise performance and low weight necessary for future supersonic aircraft.

 In 1951, a General Electric team led by Gerhard Neumann, at that time in charge of engine development testing, was given funding to build a test compressor with variable stators.
 In addition, the Aircraft Gas Turbine Division lead, C.W.
 'Jim' LaPierre, formed two teams to do design studies for an engine that could run for extended periods at Mach 2.0 while still giving good fuel economy while cruising at Mach 0.9.
 Neumann led a team using a variable stator configuration, while Chapman Walker led a parallel effort using two-spools.
 After a years study the engine with variable stators was chosen as it was lighter, simpler and had a smaller diameter.
 A demonstrator engine with variable stators, the GOL-1590, predecessor to the J79 was built.
 At the same time a new engine, the X-24A, was designed for a supersonic aircraft and selected by the Air Force.
 Development of the new engine was supported by running the GOL-1590 demonstrator engine.